GICR Masterclass: Childhood Cancer Train the Trainers Workshop.

-The ChildGICR Masterclass was launched this week to increase the capacity of generating data on childhood cancer in population-based cancer registries.
-The Masterclass was developed in collaboration of the St. Jude Children’s Research Hospital (SJCRH) and the International Agency for Research on Cancer (IARC), formalized in a bilateral agreement Targeting Childhood Cancer through the Global Initiative for Cancer Registry development (ChildGICR).
-The aims of the agreement include three workstreams: (1) Expanding and improving data for cancer control; (2) Developing educational strategies to strengthen the cancer registry workforce globally; (3) Conducting research to support childhood cancer control (https://gicr.iarc.fr/child-gicr/objectives).
+The ChildGICR Masterclass was launched the 6th of April 2021 to increase the capacity of generating data on childhood cancer in population-based cancer registries.
+The Masterclass was developed in collaboration of the St. Jude Children’s Research Hospital (SJCRH) and the International Agency for Research on Cancer (IARC), formalized in a bilateral agreement targeting Childhood Cancer through the Global Initiative for Cancer Registry development (ChildGICR).

 Due to the COVID-19 pandemic, the Masterclass is being held online.
-Over several months, the participants will be developing teaching material on seven priority topics, identified in a preceding survey of educational needs.
-Working in small groups, the participants will have plenty of learning opportunities through their interaction.
+During April to June, the participants were be developing teaching material on seven priority topics, identified in a preceding survey of educational needs.
+Working in small groups, the participants benefited from plenty of learning opportunities through their interaction.
 The development of the topics is overviewed by invited Senior Advisors.

 The expected outcomes of the ChildGICR Masterclass 2021 are: